Josh-dev69/musicfy/README.md

 1. Clone the repository: `git clone https://github.com/Josh-dev69/musicify.git`
 2. Navigate to the project directory: `cd musicify`
-3. Install dependencies: `pip install -r requirements.txt`
+3. Install the required python packages: `pip install -r requirements.txt`
-4. Configure Spotify API credentials in `settings.py`.
+4. Run migrations: `python manage.py migrate`
-5. Run migrations: `python manage.py migrate`
+5. Create a superuser(for admin access): `python manage.py createsuperuser`
 6. Start the development server: `python manage.py runserver`
 7. Access the application in your browser at `http://localhost:8000`

-## Project Structure
+## Usage

-- **music_recommender_project**: Django app directory containing views, models, templates, and static files.
+- Register a new account and log in to access personalized recommendations.
-- **templates**: HTML templates for rendering frontend pages.
+- Update your user profile with your favorite genre and artist preferences.
-- **static**: Contains CSS, JavaScript, and image files for styling and interactivity.
+- Navigate to the recommendations page to view personalized music recommendations.
-- **requirements.txt**: List of Python dependencies for the project.
+- Log out to exit your account.

 ## Contributing